Best Cheap Health Insurance in Arkansas (2025)

 Methodology

-Arkansas health insurance plans, premiums, deductibles and out-of-pocket maximums for 2024 were found on the Centers for Medicare & Medicaid Services (CMS) government website.
+Arkansas health insurance plans, premiums, deductibles and out-of-pocket maximums for 2025 are from the Centers for Medicare & Medicaid Services (CMS) government website.
 Using the public data, ValuePenguin compiled information for a variety of metrics such as age, plan tier, family size and county.
 Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this data set may not appear.
 Rates are for a 40-year-old with a Silver plan unless otherwise noted.

 ValuePenguin also used CMS data to gather rates for plans with subsidies.
 The rates are for everyone who bought health insurance during 2024 open enrollment and got advanced premium tax credits (APTCs) on their monthly bills.